WebAssembly/spec/md-proto/WebAssembly.md

 > The final [`end`](#end) instruction may be implicit in some representations.

-TODO: Permit control-flow merges with conflicting types when the resulting value will ultimately be unused?

 TODO: Will the `end` be made explicit?
 Monitor https://github.com/WebAssembly/design/pull/666.